RedHatInsights/javascript-clients/packages/approval/doc/interfaces/template.md

 # Interface: Template

-The template to categorize workflows.
+The template to categorize workflows

 **`export`**